tylermcrobert/svelte-sanity-image/README.md

 # svelte-sanity-image

 A Svelte component that allows you to easily create responsive images from images stored in Sanity.io.
-Inspired by [next-sanity-image](https://github.com/lorenzodejong/next-sanity-image).
+This is powered by the [Sanity Image Builder](https://www.sanity.io/docs/image-url) under the hood.
+Package Inspired by [next-sanity-image](https://github.com/lorenzodejong/next-sanity-image).

-:warning: Warning: This package is under development and very likely introduce breaking changes.
+:warning: This package is under active development and could introduce breaking changes.

+### Features of this package:

+- Creates a set of responsive image sizes.
+- Automatically sets width and height of image tag to prevent layout shifts.
+- Allows for defining a custom aspect ratio.
+- Allows passing all standard `HTMLImageElement` props to component.
+- Defaults with configurable performance benefits like lazy loading, auto formatting to `webp`, and quality.
+- Allows for image preloading in `svelte:head` with the `priority` prop.
+- Provides helpful errors for malformed or empty image sources.
+- Includes helpful utility functions for working with sanity image image asset sources.
+- Fully typed and exposes relevant types.

 ## 📦&ensp;Installation